CivicTechLab/civictechlab.github.io/README.md

 - A file, `src/content/home/home.json` is required, all other files in this folder are ignored.
 See `homeCollection` in `src/content/config.ts` for the schema of the file.

-**People Page**
+**Team Page**

-- A file `src/content/people/people.json` is required.
+- A file `src/content/team/team.json` is required.
 All other files in this folder are ignored.
-See `peopleCollection` `src/content/config.ts` for the schema of the file.
+See `teamCollection` `src/content/config.ts` for the schema of the file.

 **Projects Page**